chris-kamp/chris-kamp/README.md

 Hi, I'm Chris Kamp.
 I'm currently studying web development (primarily Ruby on Rails and JavaScript).
 Here, you can find some of my coursework as well as personal projects.
+You can also follow [my twitter](https://twitter.com/chris_k_dev) where I post regularly about the projects I'm working on.